gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Leaf nodded toward the kitchen.
 The two teenagers followed him into it.
-"How's she doing?"
+"How is she doing?"
 Maddy asked as Gumption plopped himself down in his usual chair, then winced at a twinge in his ribs.